stan-desyatnikov/stan-desyatnikov/README.md

 Before creating tools to generate test reports, think about who will use them and when.
 Avoid wasting resources on developing tools that nobody needs.

-It may be tempting to treat test run pipelines as a final report.
-However, considering pipeline results together with reported bugs and tester feedback provides a more accurate picture.
+It may be tempting to treat test pipelines results as a final report.
+However, considering the pipeline results together with reported bugs and testers' feedback provides a more accurate picture.

 # Testers